6 Things to consider when buying a holiday home

 More Brits are choosing to vacation at home and many are considering if buying a holiday home in the UK makes sense.
 In 2018, Brits took 97.4 million overnight trips in England according to Visit Britain’s annual GB Tourism Survey.

 So whether you plan to buy for your family or as an investment, the market is growing and full of potential.
 However, there are a few things to consider before jumping head-first and buying your dream holiday home in the UK.

 In addition to choosing the right location, you’ll need the right mortgage, insurance and some tax advice.
 So what do you need to consider when buying a holiday home in the UK?

-Does a holiday home make a good investment?
+#1 Does buying a holiday home make a good investment?

 As with any investment, there’s much to consider before making the final decision.
-Even if you’re buying for your family, it’s worth evaluating your purchase as an investment.
+Even if you’re buying a holiday home for your family, it’s worth evaluating your purchase as an investment.

 A fair property in a superb location will, over the long term hold its value better than an outstanding cottage in a town who’s seen better days.